How to Design an Employee Benefits Plan

 Next, it’s time to assess the needs on your employees’ side.

 One of the best ways to understand which benefits matter and are most useful to them is to ask them directly using a tool like a benefits survey.
-If you do this, be prepared to actually factor their input into your decision-making.
+You can also gauge opinions on your benefits offerings from people you interviewed but did not hire by asking about it in your candidate experience survey.
+If you use these methods, though, be prepared actually to factor the input into your decision-making.

 Another good strategy for assessing employee needs is to examine your existing benefits plan if you have one.
 Which benefits do employees take advantage of the most?
 Are there any benefits you’re offering that are under-utilized?
 If so, is it due to a lack of actual demand, poor communication surrounding this benefit, a high buy-in cost, or something else?
 These are useful data points as you shape a new benefits package.